kgrid/kgrid-site/docs/developer/README.md

 ### Basics
 KGrid uses a "plugin" model.
 An **activator** component loads KOs at runtime, extracts and deploys the code to a suitable runtime environment, exposes the service the code implements as a simple RESTful API, and routes requests and responses.
 The service description (using OpenAPI 3) also specifies the inputs and outputs for the KO.

-There is also a **library** component that can be used to manage and browse KOs stored in an archive.
+There is also a **library** component that can be used to manage and browse KOs.
 Since the activator and the library share a storage mechanism, they are typically deployed together.
 But one library can serve as a source of KOs for many activators, and one activator can import KOs from many libraries.

 <img alt="Kgrid overview" src="../assets/img/kgridoverview.png" width="90%">